JiHong88/suneditor/README.md

 editor.save();

 // Gets the contents of the suneditor
-// onlyContents {Boolean}: Return only the contents of the body without headers when the "fullPage" option is true editor.getContents(onlyContents: Boolean);
+// onlyContents {boolean}: Return only the contents of the body without headers when the "fullPage" option is true editor.getContents(onlyContents: Boolean);

 // Gets only the text of the suneditor contents